Who We Are

 Although the Church had been dedicated in 1882, our first resident Pastor, Father Peter Byrne, did not arrive on the scene until 1905.
 Father Byrne resided in the Wentzville Hotel until the parochial residence was built.
 Father John Kretchter succeeded Father Byrne and began establishing a school, holding classes in his residence until 1909 when the school was completed.
 Over the years, the parish has benefited from the hard work and dedication of 16 Pastors, our first Associate Pastors, and 3 permanent Deacons.
 Between 60 and 70 Sisters of the Most Precious Blood have served St. Patrick School as teachers and as Principals.
 Many caring lay teachers have also served the school, and we are still benefiting from their hard work and commitment.

 We have moved forward as we have grown and built to house the faithful of St. Patrick.
-We started with a handful of families and today we are a parish of 1900 families.
-With the same determination of our founding parishioners, we look to the future with hope and strength.
+We started with a handful of families and today we are a parish of 2500 families.
+With the same determination as our founding parishioners, we look to the future with hope and strength.

 Red oak paneling adorns the walls matching the finish of the altar, baptismal font, and pews.
 There are two sets of three circular stained glass windows set inside a frame of solid red oak.
 The windows were designed and made by Pat and Doug Ehrhard.
 Together, the windows symbolize the Sacraments of Initiation.
 In the center window of the first set is a dove with tongues as of fire representing the Holy Spirit.
 Above the dove is a diagram of one continuous line forming seven sides and seven points.
 The window to the left, pictures our church's baptismal font with a shell for pouring water above it.
 The window to the right represents the Sacrament of Confirmation with the laying on of hands and prayer over a person.
 The Spirit in the form of a dove is above the scene.